Library

 How fast are blood test results and how do I read them?

-Your annual lab test panel takes about 10 days to process.
+Your annual lab test panel takes about a week to process.
 We will text you as soon as they become available in your dashboard.
 Other types of tests may have different testing windows.
 The Superpower concierge is your own health assistant who helps answer your questions on your results, ensure smooth scheduling, coordination of any office-based tests, specialist referrals as needed, and navigating you to interface with your care team.

 Does Superpower accept health insurance?